-Train from Salerno to Rome
+Salerno to Rome train times

 Note that weekends and holidays typically mean less frequent service and sometimes longer travel times.

-Amenities on Trains from Salerno to Rome
+Amenities on the Freccia trains between Salerno and Rome